 - Collections is a grouping of distinct moments, so the Moments view groups photos based on the location or a date.
 So for example, on your trip to San Francisco, if you visited Union Square and AT&T Park, photos and videos taken at each of these locations will be individually grouped together as a Moment.
 Moments are either labeled by a date or by the location with the date to the right.

-- Years is quite simply, photos and videos are grouped by year.
+- Years is quite simple, photos and videos are grouped by year.
 For example: 2013, 2012 etc. It displays a collage made up of tiny thumbnails from the photos and videos taken during that year.
-Years are labeled with the year Tapping on it will take you to the Collections view.
+Tapping on it will take you to the Collections view.

 - When you launch the Photos app in iOS 7, you will be greeted by the Moments view.

 - When you tap on a photo or video in Years, Collections or Moments view, it opens the photo giving you options to either Edit, Share or Delete it.
 In case of the video you get an option to either Share, Play the video or Delete it.